Stratio/crossdata/_docSphinx/src/site/sphinx/Logical-Workflows-Explained.rst

 More Information
 ================

-For more information about the available operations, check the `Connector Operations <ConnectorOperations.rst>`_ document
+For more information about the available operations, check the `Connector Operations <ConnectorOperations.html>`_ document